broadinstitute/cromwell/docs/cromwell_features/RetryWithMoreMemory.md

 will retry with same amount of memory).
 If this is not specified, Cromwell will retry the task (if applicable) but not change the memory amount.

-For example, if the error keys set in Cromwell config are as below and the multipler passed through workflow options is `"memory_retry_multiplier": 1.1`
+For example, if the error keys set in Cromwell config are as below, and the multiplier passed through workflow options is `"memory_retry_multiplier": 1.1`
 ```hocon
 system {